gar6920/Numberblocks/memory bank/game design document.md

 - Room-Based Gameplay: Players join game rooms with unique session IDs
 - Cross-Platform Support: Play on various devices and browsers

-## Implementation: Numberblocks
+## Default Implementation

 ### Character Design
-- Players are represented as Numberblocks, with a block count matching their current number
+- Players are represented as simple cubes with customizable colors
-- The model dynamically adjusts as the number changes (e.g., growing from 1 block to 10 blocks)
-- Size can optionally affect movement speed (larger numbers move slower)
+- Models can be extended by other implementations for more complex designs
+- Size and appearance can be modified based on game mechanics

 ### Game Mechanics
-- **Operators**: Plus (+) and minus (-) operators spawn throughout the map
-- **Collection**: Players collect operators by touching them
-- **Interaction**: Operators activate upon bumping into another player
-- **Number Changes**: Players' numbers change based on the operator used
+- **Exploration**: Navigate the 3D environment
+- **Interaction**: Basic interactions with the environment and other players
+- **Building**: Create and modify structures in the game world

 ### Game Modes
-1. **Target Number Mode**: Reach a specific number (e.g., 100) by adding to your value
-2. **Elimination Mode**: Reduce other players to zero using the minus operator
-3. **Score-Based Mode**: Earn points for each operation performed
+1. **Free Play**: Explore the environment and interact with other players
+2. **Custom Modes**: Framework supports implementation of various game modes

 ## Multiplayer Features